MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Prerequisites

-- You must have a [paid Power Automate license](https://flow.microsoft.com/pricing/) to share a cloud flow.
+- You must have a [Power Automate license (except the free license)](https://flow.microsoft.com/pricing/) to share a cloud flow.
 - You must be the creator or owner to add or remove owners from a cloud flow.

 ### About embedded and other connections